 The 4-bit interrupt priority register (IPR) is used to control multi-level interrupt handling.
-The IPR is mapped to RAM address FB2H, and its RESET value is logic zero.
+Its reset value is logic zero.
 Before the IPR can be modified by 4-bit write instructions, all interrupts must first be disabled by a DI instruction.